 Engine Performance, I

 In a piston engine chemical energy is converted into heat energy by combustion and then into mechanical energy by the pistons to rotate the crankshaft.
-The expansion of the gases and heat produced by the combustion process causes an increase in cylinder pressure and this forces the piston down and finally rotating the propeller.
+The expansion of the gases by the heat produced from the combustion process causes an increase in cylinder pressure and this force moves the piston down and finally rotating the propeller.

 This process is more than one hundredth years old and generating mechanical power this way has not changed very much, even the efficiency of the piston engine has not improved by a whole lot in the same time period.